 Illustration

 To briefly illustrate the use of TBI on genetic data, we use spruce budworm (Choristoneura fumiferana) SNP data from 2012 and 2013 (Larroque et al., 2019).
-Spruce budworm is an irruptive moth species which cyclically defoliates huge areas of spruce and fir forests in Canada.
-8 sites from Quebec were sampled in both years, and 3562 loci were extracted from 370 individuals (Larroque et al., 2019).
+Spruce budworm is an irruptive moth species that periodically defoliates large areas of spruce and fir forests in Canada.
+Eight sites from Quebec were sampled in both years, and 3562 loci were extracted from 370 individuals (Larroque et al., 2019).

 RESULTS